2021–22 Quinnipiac Bobcats men's ice hockey season: Postseason

 Even with the subpar end, Quinnipiac earned their second consecutive regular season title.
 As they entered the postseason, Quinnipiac had already set the record for most shutouts by a team in one season with 16.
 They had broken the record held by 1999–2000 Niagara (12) with Perets just one behind Greg Gardner for the individual single-season mark.
 Despite facing rather weak opposition in the quarterfinals, Quinnipiac struggled against St. Lawrence and had to come back from a 2-goal deficit to win the second game in overtime.
-After downing the Cindarella-hopes of Colgate in the semifinal, Quinnipiac was challenged by a rising Harvard squad who were playing for the season.
+After downing the Cinderella hopes of Colgate in the semifinal, Quinnipiac was challenged by a rising Harvard squad who were playing for the season.
 The Bobcats widely outshot the Crimson, 49–17, but were never able to gain a lead in the match.
 Harvard's defense held and Perets was unable to stop the winning goal from getting by his glove in overtime.

-As they entered the NCAA tournament, Quinnipiac received a #2 seed, however, they were set against the defending national runners-up, St. Cloud State.
+As they entered the NCAA tournament, Quinnipiac received a #2 seed; however, they were set against the defending national runners-up, St. Cloud State.
 Before the game began, the scales were tilted in the Bobcats' favor due to the opposing starter being unable to play due to pneumonia.
 As it turned out, the Bobcats needed all the luck they could get.
 The team played its worst game all season, getting outshot 16–34 with Perets allowing a season-high 4 goals.
 It was only though the ineffective netminding in the St. Cloud end that Quinnipiac managed to squeak by with a 5–4 victory.